Product

 Producing Countries

-Cowpeas have been cultivated for centuries and remain a staple crop in Africa and other developing regions.
-As interest in heritage grains and legumes rises, this type of peas are gaining ground in global markets.
-Their natural drought resistance makes them a strategic crop in climate-resilient food systems.
+Cowpeas have been cultivated for hundreds of years.
+This type of pea is an important crop in Africa and other developing regions.
+With more people interested in traditional grains and legumes, cowpeas are gaining popularity in global markets.
+Their ability to survive drought makes them a useful crop for food systems facing climate change.

 Cowpeas Manufacturers

-Nutrada enables buyers to connect with reliable cowpea manufacturers for wholesale purchase.
-Suppliers offer dried cowpeas in 10 to 50 kg packaging with traceability, pesticide testing, and microbial safety documentation.
+Nutrada links buyers with reliable cowpeas manufacturers for bulk orders.
+Suppliers offer dried cowpeas in packages that weigh anywhere near 10 to 50 kg.
+Big bags of 1000kg are also possible.
+Furthermore, our suppliers also provide documents for traceability, pesticide testing, and microbial safety.

 Bulk Cowpeas

 Bulk cowpeas are ideal for food manufacturers, packagers, and processors.
-Whether sourcing whole or split cowpeas, buyers can find supply partners offering consistent quality and origin transparency.
+Buyers can find suppliers who offer whole or split cowpeas with reliable quality and clear details about where they come from.

 Private Label Cowpeas

-For companies launching consumer-packaged goods, Nutrada’s supplier network offers private label options for cowpeas.
-Custom retail packaging, labeling, and certification support are available to help you stand out in natural and international markets.
+Nutrada helps companies that sell consumer-packaged goods.
+We offer a supplier network that includes private label options for cowpeas.
+You can get customized retail packaging, labeling, and support to improve your visibility in local and global markets.

 Organic Cowpeas

-Organic-certified cowpeas are produced without synthetic inputs, in compliance with Organic standards.
-These are available in whole, split, or flour forms, packaged in sealed, food-safe multilayer bags for export.
+Organic-certified cowpeas are grown without synthetic chemicals and follow organic standards like USDA organic and EU organic.
+They are available in whole, split, or flour forms and are packaged in sealed, safe bags for export.

 No items found.